Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 eratronus rolls investigation if they are being followed DC 15
 	9, 5, 10, 9.
 Uncertain if they are or aren't followed.
 (Spoiler: they are not being followed I just like giving them anxiety) foxfire is being cast for the people without darkvision.
-Temple contains a Book of Life and Death (posted in dnd channel)
+Temple contains a Book of Life and Death (posted in dnd channel).

 they read the book and absorb the lore.
 	bad at giving a summary so they read it on their owrn